MapIV/localization_evaluation_toolkit/README.md

     - Rotation (Quaternion or Euler[degree or radian])

 **B. Evaluate with ros2 bag files**
-- ros2 bag files require the following Type of Topic.
+- ros2 bag files require one of the following types of topics.
     - Type: geometry_msgs/msg/PoseWithCovarianceStamped
+    - Type: nav_msgs/msg/Odometry

 ## How to specify the value of yaml file
 All yaml files are in the config/ directory.